Mary White (1894–1988)

 Today, Otero County remains an important part of New Mexico's history and economy.
 Its rich cultural heritage, outdoor recreational opportunities, and proximity to natural wonders such as White Sands National Park continue to attract visitors and residents alike.

-This timeline provides a condensed summary of the historical journey of Otero County, New Mexico.
+This timeline provides a concise overview of the key events in the history of Otero County, New Mexico.